 Nature, fresh air, and physical activity: what more could you need in a short hiking route?
-In Spain there are thousands of trails that can be done in one day which feature enchanting landscapes along the way.
+In Spain there are thousands of trails that can be done in one day which feature charming landscapes along the way.
 This is also a good option for a family activity.
-Some of the short hiking routes that we’ll tell you about are perfect to do with kids, while others are not.
-Fascinating Spain has already written another post about hiking routes, and we hope you’ll like this post just as much.
+Some of the short hiking routes that we will tell you about are perfect to do with kids, while others are not.
+Fascinating Spain has already written another post about hiking routes, and we hope you like this post just as much.

 The Montserrat trail is 7 kilometers up to the peak of the mountain, which is 1,236 meters high.
 There are two ways to go up: by San Miquel Shrine, or you can take the Sant Joan Funicular.
 The trail is not especially difficult and does not have a steep incline.
 Throughout the hike you’ll be able to see Santa María Stream.
 At several stages of the route there are concrete stairs instead of a trail.

 You’ll get your reward at the end of the trail, where you can take in a 360º view of the landscape.

 This trail on our list of short hiking routes consists of a little under 9 kilometers.
 It begins at La Inmaculada Concepción Church at an altitude of 600 meters.
 It takes approximately 3 hours and 40 minutes to get to the edge of the cliff.